Nifilat/alx-low_level_programming/0x0A-argc_argv/README.md

 - Your program should print a number, followed by a new line

-[2-strlen_recursion.c](./2-strlen_recursion.c) - Write a function that returns the length of a string.
+[2-args.c](./2-args.c) - Write a program that prints all arguments it receives.

-- Prototype: int \_strlen_recursion(char \*s);
+- All arguments should be printed, including the first one

-FYI: The standard library provides a similar function: strlen.
-Run man strlen to learn more.
+- Only print one argument per line, ending with a new line

 [3-factorial.c](./3-factorial.c) - Write a function that returns the factorial of a given number.